mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 **Treatments via Monoclonal Antibody Therapies or Anti-Viral Molnupiravir**
 First, get fully vaccinated against COVID-19.
+Protect yourself and those around you -- and slow the cycle of infection that has imposed such a heavy cost on so many.
 Treating active disease is no way out of this pandemic.
 Getting fully vaccinated against COVID-19 is the only path to safety and to dampening the evolution of the virus that causes COVID-19.
 After you are fully vaccinated, you are still at some risk of infection.
-Monoclonal antibody therapies and the newer Merk/Ridgeback Biotherapeutic molnupiravir pill may reduce your symptoms and speed recovery.
+If you catch a break-through infection, monoclonal antibody therapies (infusions) and the newer Merk/Ridgeback Biotherapeutic molnupiravir pill may reduce your symptoms and speed recovery.
+Merck has asked European Medicines Agency U.S. Food and Drug Administration to approve molnupiravir, but neither have done so as of late October 2021.

 **What About Those COVID-19 Variants?**